Quickstart¶

 Shortcuts¶

-You can start agents with either the full name or a single-letter shortcut:
+You can start agents with the full agent command.
+Most agents also have a single-letter

 Point at a different workspace¶